SOS incident: The SOS sign

 The wooden letters of the SOS sign were made by stacking large fallen birch trees, and it was estimated that it took about two days and considerable effort to create such a giant sign.
-It was speculated that the sign was made by the missing person that the skeleton belonged to, but in the autopsy of the skeleton that was found, who investigators believed was Iwamura, the body was described as thin and weak and that it would have been impossible for him to make the sign on his own.
-No axe that would have been used to cut trees down to make the sign has been found.
-An observation by some that has been pointed out is that Osamu Tezuka's Astro Boy has a scene in which fallen trees are arranged in the shape of SOS.
+It was speculated that the sign was made by the missing person that the skeleton belonged to, but in the autopsy of the skeleton that was found, who investigators believed was Iwamura, the body was described as thin and weak to the point that it would have been impossible for him to make the sign on his own.
+No axe that could have been used to cut trees down to make the sign has been found.
+Some have pointed out that Osamu Tezuka's Astro Boy has a scene in which fallen trees are arranged in the shape of SOS.

 SOS tape recording

-The reason for the recording of the SOS tape recording is unknown, but it is speculated that the man on the recording, who was stuck, recorded it so that the search team could hear it before he became debilitated and unable to speak.
-It is speculated that it was accidentally switched on and recorded while the man was yelling for help.
-Many have speculated that the man yelling was Iwamura, but when Iwamura's parents were asked about the recording, they said they could not confirm that the man on the recording was their son.
+The purpose of the SOS tape recording is unknown, but it is speculated that the man on the recording, who was stuck, recorded it so that the search team could hear it before he became debilitated and unable to speak.
+It is also possible that it was accidentally switched on and recorded while the man was yelling for help.
+Many have speculated that the man yelling was Iwamura, but when Iwamura's parents were asked about the recording, they could not confirm that the voice on the recording was their son's.